 What is QuickBooks?

 Intuit QuickBooks is a business accounting platform that has ruled the financial management software industry over the 20 years – it’s been a go-to classic for keeping books straight and businesses organized since the turn of the New Millennium.

 There are numerous advantages to choosing QuickBooks as your go-to accounting software.
 As you’d guess, the features and benefits you’ll experience vary depending on the edition of QuickBooks you choose to work in.
-However, no matter the version you go with it, you’ll discover it’s easy-to-use and there are a few universal perks, like financial reporting, money management, billing and invoicing capabilities and more.
+However, no matter the version you go with it, you’ll discover it is easy to use and there are a few universal perks, like financial reporting, money management, billing and invoicing capabilities and more.

-Sage is an accounting software that facilitates, organizes and simplifies a variety of accounting tasks.
-Over the last 20+ years, Sage has become the third largest accounting software worldwide for financial management, and boasts over six million users today.
+Sage is accounting software that facilitates, organizes and simplifies a variety of accounting tasks.
+Over the last 20+ years, Sage has become the third-largest accounting software worldwide for financial management and boasts over six million users today.

-Both offer entry level solutions for small businesses that are affordable and easy-to-use.
+QuickBooks and Sage both offer entry-level solutions for small businesses that are affordable and easy to use.

 The most comparable solution to QuickBooks in Sage’s portfolio is Sage 50cloud, formerly known as Peachtree.
 Retail pricing for the most affordable option, Sage 50cloud Pro Accounting, currently starts just under $500/year, making it the most similar price point to QuickBooks that Sage offers.